WeblateOrg/weblate/docs/user/translating.rst

 .. versionchanged:: 2.18

-    The keyboard shortcuts have been changed in 2.18 to less likely collide with browser or system ones.
+    The keyboard shortcuts have been revamped in 2.18 to less likely collide with browser or system defaults.

-While translating you can use the following keyboard shortcuts:
+The following keyboard shortcuts can be utilized during translation:

 :kbd:`Alt+Home`
     Navigates to first translation in current search.